 United Kingdom: The Facilitative Approach

+Similarities between the British traffic systems are not surprisingly given the two nation's histories.
 The U.K., like Singapore, has clearly-established and enforced rules of the road.
-Brits also have lots of technology to support those rules, including many cameras to catch drivers who make poor decisions.
-Like the other systems described here, the U.K. requires drivers to pass basic driver training courses to ensure that they understand the rules of the road.
+The Brits also have lots of technology to support those rules, including many cameras to catch drivers who make poor decisions.
+And like the other systems described here, the U.K. requires drivers to pass basic driver training courses to ensure that they understand the rules of the road.

 Here are a few examples of facilitative elements of the British traffic system:

 Roundabouts.
-These little innovations are both time and fuel efficient, and they are found all over the U.K. Roundabouts work so well because they take advantage of a powerful motivation: The drivers’ desire to stay alive.
+These little innovations are both time and fuel efficient, and they are found all over the U.K. Roundabouts work so well because they take advantage of a shared motivation: The drivers’ desire to stay alive.
 After all, you wouldn't simply pull into a lane in front of oncoming traffic, would you?
-The feedback to you as a driver is clear—there is a car in the roundabout and it's coming at you, so you're going to get hurt if you enter the circle at the wrong time.
+The feedback to you as a driver is clear—there is are cars in the roundabout and they're coming at you, so you're going to get hurt if you enter the circle at the wrong time.
 While accidents do happen in roundabouts, they are, according to the U.S. Federal Highway Administration (which is now encouraging roundabouts in the U.S.), “substantially safer than signalized and stop-controlled intersections and much more efficient.”
-The reason is simple: They make us think and negotiate conflict with other drivers, and they do it efficiently.
+The reason is simple: They make us sense what's going on and negotiate conflict with other drivers, and they do it efficiently.